oracle/heatwave-tpch/README.md

 MySQL Database Service Analytics Engine (MySQL Analytics Engine) is a fully managed and highly scalable in-memory database service which provides a cost-efficient solution for SQL analytic processing.
-It is tightly integrated with MySQL database and is optimized for Oracle Cloud.
+It is tightly integrated with MySQL database and is optimized for Oracle Cloud Infrastructure.

 You can run analytics on Your MySQL data without requiring ETL and without any change to Your applications.
 Your applications connect to MySQL Analytics cluster